vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 ## Use Repeatmasker on the D. melanogaster genome
+RepeatMasker is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences.
+The output of the program is a detailed annotation of the repeats that are present in the query sequence as well as a modified version of the query sequence in which all the annotated repeats have been masked (default: replaced by Ns).

 ```
 conda install bioconda::repeatmasker

 scripts/RepeatMasker \
 -pa 20 \
 --lib dmel-all-transposon-r6.10_fixed-id.fasta \